ornao/pp4/README.md

 <hr>

 ### User Goals
-- Be able to check availibity and pricing information for desired dates
+- Be able to check availibility and pricing information for desired dates
 - Easily book and secure preferred accomodation type for desired dates
 - Gain insight of expected experience by reading reviews and ratings from previous guests
 - Able to easily contact the site owner with any questions, queries, or special requests